hivesolutions/automium/readme.md

     atm

-In order to be able to change the default build file the extra file parameter must be provided.
+In order to be able to change the default build file the `--extra` file parameter must be provided.

     atm --file=extra.json